singularity0614/jerryjin.dev/posts/tech.md

 ---
-title: Tech
+title: 'Tech'
-description: Tech used by the overlord, Jerry Jin.
+description: 'Tech used by the overlord, Jerry Jin.'
 ---

 As a student living in the digital age, tech is something I've entrenched myself into.
 Below are some of the digital products I use.